-LKAX is meant to be used in two ways, to temporarily suspend first and later activate the local key assignments (on keys A-J) so that they don't interfere with local program labels used in FOCAL programs.
-In program mode the action to perform is determined by the value in the X-register: zero will suspend the local KA, whereas any non-zero value will re-activate them.
-These functions only modify the key mappings in status registers 10("|-") and 15("e"), not altering the actual KA registers.
+• LKAON and LKAOFF are meant to be used in two ways, to temporarily suspend first and later activate the local key assignments (on keys A-J) so that they don't interfere with local program labels used in FOCAL programs.
+These functions only modify the key mappings in status registers 10("|-") and 15("e"), but not altering the actual KA registers.